28 AMAZING CRICUT HACKS!

 Vinyl is one of those things that is easy to waste if you aren’t careful.
 Trimming your vinyl before using it to cut can help keep edges straight and eliminate too much waste.

 15. Find amazing SVG freebies

 Free SVG files for Design Space can be found in places like blogs and Pinterest searches.
-Here at Abbi Kirsten Collections, we have a large Freebie Vault that has well over 150 free SVG and printable templates!
+Here at Abbi Kirsten Collections, we have a large Freebie Vault that has hundreds of free SVG and printable templates!
 Sign up below to access them.

 16. Use painters tape for thicker materials

 17. Cut slits in your transfer tape when applying vinyl to curved surfaces

 How do you get your vinyl smooth on a curved surface?